-Principles of Law, Public Safety, Corrections, and Security-Law introduces students to professions in law enforcement, protective services, corrections, firefighting, and emergency management services.
-Students will examine the roles and responsibilities of police, courts, corrections, private security, and protective agencies of fire and emergency services.
-The course provides students with an overview of the skills necessary for careers in law enforcement, fire service, protective services, and corrections.
+Principles of Law, Public Safety, Corrections, and Security-Law introduces students to professions in law enforcement, protective services, and corrections.
+Students will examine the roles and responsibilities of police, courts, corrections, and private security.
+The course provides students with an overview of the skills necessary for careers in law enforcement, protective services, and corrections.